Raise a little. Change a lot.

-We kicked off with our Family February FUNdraising, which raised over £2,000.
+We kicked off with our Family February FUNdraising

-28th & 29th May saw the Edinburgh Marathon Festival when the unstoppable Hairy Haggis Relay Team raised over £1,500 – an impressive 3 times their target of £500!
+28th & 29th May saw the Edinburgh Marathon Festival when the unstoppable Hairy Haggis Relay Team raised £1,893 – over 3 times their target of £500!

 Your Support Means a Lot